 - Administrative and academic faculty must be at least 50% FTE

 - Faculty employee (up to 6 credits Fall, 6 credits Spring, 3 credits all Summer sessions); their unmarried dependents under the age of 24 (unlimited credits); and/or spouse (unlimited credits)

 - Retired professional staff members who are age 55 or over at the time of retirement and have at least 20 years of NSHE service

 - Dependents/spouse of deceased faculty Dependents (8 Semesters total) are eligible to age 24; Spouse and domestic partners registered with the Office of the Nevada Secretary of State unlimited credits

-- Faculty on sabbatical, with approval of the President, may take additional courses with Grant-in-Aid if for professional development
+- Faculty on sabbatical, with approval of the President, may take additional courses with Grants-in-Aid if for professional development

-- Emeritus are eligible for 6 credits per semester
+- Emeriti are eligible for 6 credits per semester

 - Adjuncts are eligible for 6 credits per semester

-- Letter of appointment (temporary, part-time) may receive Grant-in-Aid for courses taken during the regular fall and spring semesters, not to exceed number of credit hours taught with a 6 credit maximum
+- Letter of appointment (temporary, part-time) may receive Grants-in-Aid for courses taken during the regular fall and spring semesters, not to exceed the number of credit hours taught with a 6 credit maximum

 - Resident Physicians/Medical Residents